OliverCadman/nubiyan_twist_ci_ms1/README.md

 * Establish Nubiyan Twist as a trusted brand to promoters and venue owners.
 * Compell fans/potential fans to purchase tickets for the group's live shows.
 * Grow the group's fanbase.
-* Encourage the sale of records and EPs to collectors, DJs and fans.
+* Encourage the sale of records to all users of the website.
 * Reinforce brand awareness to all users of the website.
 * Provide excellent UX to keep users on the site long enough to make a purchase.